Alysson Muotri, PhD

 Three concrete steps, in roughly the order most families take them.

-- Register with the International CDKL5 Disorder Database — Australian-led, hosted by The Kids Research Institute Australia.
+Register at cdkl5.comAustralian-led, hosted by The Kids Research Institute Australia.
 Complementary to the IFCR registry; many families participate in both.
-Register at the Kids Institute

-- Subscribe to our newsletter — we relay Australian-relevant trial and study announcements as they land, so you don’t have to scan international forums to keep up.
-Subscribe
+Register at the Kids InstituteWe relay Australian-relevant trial and study announcements as they land, so you don’t have to scan international forums to keep up.

-Global research-coordination foundation for CDKL5 deficiency disorder.
-Operates the Connect CDKL5 registry — the largest natural-history study in the disorder — and convenes industry and academic researchers internationally.
+Global research-coordination foundation for CDKL5 Deficiency Disorder.
+Operates the Connect CDKL5 registry, the largest natural-history study in the disorder, and convenes industry and academic researchers internationally.

 Perth-based child-health research institute (formerly Telethon Kids Institute).
 Hosts the International CDKL5 Disorder Database and houses the longest-standing Australian research program on CDKL5 and Rett-spectrum disorders.

-Research group at Kids Research, Children's Hospital at Westmead.
-Studies the pathophysiology of neurodevelopmental disorders and develops gene-therapy approaches; led by Associate Professor Wendy Gold.
+Research group at Kids Research, Children’s Hospital at Westmead.
+Studies the pathophysiology of neurodevelopmental disorders and develops gene-therapy approaches; led by Professor Wendy Gold.

 Melbourne-based paediatric research institute.
-Active programs in epilepsy genomics and neurodevelopmental therapeutics include work directly relevant to CDKL5 deficiency disorder.
+Active programs in epilepsy genomics and neurodevelopmental therapeutics include work directly relevant to CDKL5 Deficiency Disorder.

 Sydney-based gene-therapy and genetic-disease research institute, public face of the Jeans for Genes campaign.
 Programs include neurogenetic-disorder gene therapy and translational genomics.

-Industry, academic, and clinical partners working on CDKL5 deficiency disorder: CDKL5 Australia engages directly on family-facing recruitment, registry liaison, and Australian regulatory pathway navigation — including the Therapeutic Goods Administration (TGA), the Pharmaceutical Benefits Scheme (PBS), and the Special Access Scheme (SAS).
-We don’t recommend specific treatments and we don’t run trials.
-We are the most reliable Australia-side route for engaging the Australian CDKL5 deficiency disorder family population.
+Industry, academic, and clinical partners working on CDKL5 Deficiency Disorder: CDKL5 Australia engages directly on family-facing recruitment, registry liaison, and Australian regulatory pathway navigation, including the Therapeutic Goods Administration (TGA), the Pharmaceutical Benefits Scheme (PBS), and the Special Access Scheme (SAS).

 Partnership enquiries: partnerships@cdkl5australia.com.au

-If you’ve read this far and the words “registry” and “natural-history study” feel intimidating — they’re easier than they sound, and you don’t have to do them today.
-The forms are short.
-Each registry holds your information confidentially under its own privacy framework.
-You can withdraw at any time.
+If you’ve read this far and the words “registry” and “natural-history study” feel intimidating, they’re easier than they sound, and you don’t have to do them today.

 If you’d like to talk to another Australian parent who’s been through it before signing up, email us and we’ll connect you.